 - 13.1 In February 2023, the Council formally recognised the Climate Crisis and set ambitious targets for reduction of our carbon emissions. - 13.2 The implementation of this scheme will reduce the overall tonnage of compostable material sent for processing and will therefore potentially reduce the Councils' overall combined recycling and composting rate by around 7%, to approximately 51%.
 However, work is also in progress to maximise the recycling generated through the Blue Bin service, and clear communications on materials such as cardboard, shredded paper, food waste and garden waste are planned. - 13.3 Not all properties in Huntingdonshire require the service and only those residents who have a need for the service will subscribe.
-This approach will reduce vehicle movement numbers and positively reduce the CO2 emissions of the waste collection service. - 13.4 Table 4 shows an analysis of the environmental implications in relations to CO2e emissions moving from our current garden waste collection arrangements to a chargeable garden waste collection service. - 13.5 The Strategic Waste Systems Review 2020 undertaken by Local Partnerships identifies once a chargeable garden waste service is implemented 31% of garden waste disappears due to behaviour change.

-13.6 The forecasted CO2e emissions for a chargeable garden waste service in Huntingdonshire is 802.79 tonnes.
+This approach may reduce vehicle movement numbers and positively reduce the CO2 emissions of the waste collection service.
+However, this will be dependent on take up of the service and also the potential implications of separate food waste collections. - 13.4 Table 4 shows an analysis of the environmental implications in relations to CO2e emissions moving from our current garden waste collection arrangements to a chargeable garden waste collection service, excluding any implications that the separate food waste collections may incur. - 13.5 The Strategic Waste Systems Review 2020 undertaken by Local Partnerships identifies once a chargeable garden waste service is implemented 31% of garden waste disappears due to behaviour change. - 13.6 The forecasted CO2e emissions for a chargeable garden waste service in Huntingdonshire is 802.79 tonnes.
 This is a 369.17 tonne reduction from our current garden waste service.
-These are based on the Carbon Warm factors calculations from DEFRA.
+These are based on the Carbon Warm factors calculations from DEFRA, excluding any implications that the separate food waste collections may incur. - Table 4 shows the total Carbon Dioxide Emissions Equivalent (t.CO2e)